OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:9

-He who has ears, let him hear.”
+To he who has ears: let him listen.”

 ---